JackSzwergold/Writing/memories/Trading Video Games with Beven.md

 Anyway, I barely knew Beven but one day me and a friend were talking about trading video games in class.
 I was really into getting some new stuff I read about in magazines, stuff like “Caverns of Mars” or “Defender” or other cool stuff, but I didn’t know where to get them from so I was asking around.

-Beven overheard the conversation, came over to our desk and said hi to my friend—who he knew better than me—and before you knew it I was introduced to him.
+Beven overheard the conversation, came over to our desk and said “Hi!” to my friend—who he knew better than me—and before you knew it I was introduced to him.
 “If you are looking for games, I have some,” he said as he opened up his beat up briefcase to show off an oddball pile of seemingly randomly ordered floppy disks he had with him.

-“Check this out!” he said as he rifled through the pile of scraps and crap in his bag to reveal a fairly beat up 5 1/4 inch diskette.
-The label had some messy handwriting on it and he clearly used a hole punch to be able to use the flip side of the disk.
+“Check this out!” he said as he passed me a fairly beat up 5 1/4 inch diskette.
+The label had some messy scribbles that seemd handwriting on it and he clearly used a hole punch on the left side of the disk to be able to use the flip side of the disk for extra storage.
 “See!” he said and then rifled off a list of games and said, “I can sell them to you, three for $10.”

 I winced up my face and said, “Bullshit.
 We should just trade.”
 His face was stoic but smiling in what I would grow up to know was a shit eating grin followed by a simple laugh.
 “You want to trade?
 What do you have?” he said, and before I could say anything my friend interrupted and said, “Jack’s got lots of stuff.
 You should invite him over to trade!”